As media revenue struggles, subscription startups see growth – TechCrunch

 Perhaps most famously, Substack has seen good growth in the last year.
 The venture-backed newsletter-and-blogging service provides authors with the ability to charge for their writing.
 But other startups are competing in the space, helping publications derive more income directly from readers.

 Pico, which provides paid-subscription tooling for publishers, has seen strong growth in the COVID-19 era.
 TechCrunch caught up with its co-founder Jason Bade to chat about what his company has seen in recent months.
-And a few months ahead of COVID-19’s arrival, publishing platform Ghost launched its paid subscription product into beta.
+A few months ahead of COVID-19’s arrival, publishing platform Ghost launched its paid subscription product into beta.
 TechCrunch asked Ghost about the reception, and growth of the membership portion of its business to better understand today’s media market.

 What emerges from data and conversations concerning the startup-supported media membership landscape is something hopeful.
 Some writers are going to build micro-pubs that can finance their existence.
-And larger publications have never had more available help to wean their businesses off of ads, pageviews, and Google’s favor.
+Larger publications have never had more available help to wean their businesses off of ads, pageviews and Google’s favor.